MusicDataset/md_homepage/content/musics/s/SonatainB-flatMajorD960(3)-Franz Schubert.md

 ---
-title: Franz Schubert - Sonata in B-flat Major D960 (3)
+title: Sonata in B-flat Major D960 (3)
 description: This is the description for Sonata in B-flat Major D960 by Franz Schubert
 composers: [Franz Schubert]
 periods: [Romantic]